-- 2.2 Eligibility will be assessed in accordance with the regulations.
+2.4 Eligibility will be assessed in accordance with the regulations.
 Namely, whether a home seeker is eligible to join the housing register or, may not be allocated accommodation under Part 6 of the Housing Act 1996 S.160ZA because they are persons from abroad who are subject to immigration control or they are a person from abroad, who although not subject to immigration control, are to be treated as ineligible for an allocation of accommodation.
-Reference will be made to the regulations setting out which classes of persons from abroad are eligible or ineligible for an allocation of accommodation which are contained in the Allocation of Housing and Homelessness (Eligibility) (England) Regulations 2006 (SI2006 No. 1294) and amendment regulations in respect of regulations 4 and 6. - 2.3 North West Leicestershire District Council reserves the right to seek independent advice and assistance to resolve the issue of eligibility.
+Reference will be made to the regulations setting out which classes of persons from abroad are eligible or ineligible for an allocation of accommodation which are currently contained in the Allocation of Housing and Homelessness (Eligibility) (England) Regulations 2006 (SI2006 No. 1294) and amendment regulations in respect of regulations 4 and 6.
+However if these regulations are subsequently superseded this policy will by default apply those currently in force.

+2.5 North West Leicestershire District Council reserves the right to seek independent advice and assistance to resolve the issue of eligibility.